Australian police clash with anti-lockdown protesters as violence flares

 Stones, bottles and traffic cones thrown as more than 260 people arrested

-More than 260 people have been arrested in Melbourne and Sydney as police clashed with anti-lockdown protestors.
+More than 260 people have been arrested in Melbourne and Sydney as police clashed with anti-lockdown protesters.

-Violence broke out as 700 people gathered in Melbourne despite some 2,000 officers securing the city centre with check points, barricades and the suspension of all public transport.
+Violence broke out as 700 people gathered in Melbourne despite some 2,000 officers securing the city centre with checkpoints, barricades and the suspension of all public transport.

-Stones, bottles and traffic cones were thrown as the trouble flared on Saturday in the city’s Richmond and Hawthorn neighbourhoods.
+Stones, bottles and traffic cones were thrown as the trouble flared yesterday in the city’s Richmond and Hawthorn neighbourhoods.

 Victoria Police said six officers required hospital treatment following the attacks.